ryraki/FXPS7xxx_Arduino/README.md

 # FXPS7xxx_Arduino
 This library enables the developer to evaluate NXP FXPS7xxx with Arduino

-> **Known Issues**
+> **Note**
-This library is not used for 165, 400, 550kPa and Analog.
-Will be supported.
+Known Issue: This library doesn't fully support 165, 400, 550kPa devices though the library still be functionable for these devices.
+Will be fully supported.

 ## Usage of this library
 Put your FXPS7xxx on your Arduino.
 Arduino Uno can adopt FXPS7xxx shield board without any changes.